Distance from Moynihan Train Hall: 3.7 miles to The Battery

 Distance from Hudson Station (HUD): 2.6 miles from Lorenz Park.

-If you’re looking to hike in the winter, the Albany-Hudson Electric Trail will remain unplowed, which makes this trip the perfect opportunity to break out your snowshoes and cross-country skis.
+If you’re looking to hike in the winter, the Albany-Hudson Electric Trail will remain unplowed, which makes this trip the perfect opportunity to break out your snowshoes, snowmobile and cross-country skis.
 Be sure to check out American Glory BBQ in Hudson, NY to satisfy your hunger before or after your hike.
 For lodging, Wm.
-Farmer and Sons is a great resting place to visit off of the Albany-Hudson Election Trail.
+Farmer and Sons is a great resting place to visit off of the Albany-Hudson Electric Trail.

 Distance from Albany-Rensselaer Station (ALB): 0.3 miles to Riverfront Park.

 Due to the ongoing COVID-19 pandemic, much of the Champlain Valley Trail segment of the Empire State Trail is not currently accessible via Amtrak.
 Fortunately for train travelers, the Mohawk Hudson Bike Hike Trail segment is an exceptional hike that can still be reached by train.
 Hikers and bikers alike are encouraged to use their preferred method of traveling through nature on this 10-mile hike.
 The Mohawk Hudson Bike Hike Trail takes visitors from Albany to Peebles Island State Park.
 Typically lasting around three to five hours on foot and one hour by bike, this trail is an ideal way to make a day out of your hike.